• Skip to primary navigation

-In my quest to dismiss the myth that Indian cooking is not for the faint-hearted and to help spread my knowledge on some simple and traditional Indian food recipes, like this Jeera Alu, I have started this series called Indian Cooking 101.
+In my quest to dismiss the myth that Indian cooking is not for the faint-hearted and to help spread my knowledge on some simple and traditional Indian food recipes, like this Jeera Aloo, I have started this series called Indian Cooking 101.
 To make it more interactive and as helpful as I can for my readers, I welcome you to email me any questions that you may have in the process.
 I will try and respond to the questions personally through email, or in the next part if it’s connected to what I have already planned to discuss.

-SPICES: If you’ve never cooked Indian food before, and the only spice even remotely connected to Indian cooking ever to step into your spice collection is curry powder, then don’t fret.
+If you’ve never cooked Indian food before, and the only spice even remotely connected to Indian cooking ever to step into your spice collection is curry powder, then don’t fret.
 Start with the basics.
 Here is a list of the most standard spices that would help you cook many delicious Indian meals without making you go all out and splurge on many exotic flavours that you may be clueless about.

 – Cumin Seeds